-Different style guides that are used according to different disciplines might also have their own rules of punctuation for these and other abbreviations.
+Different disciplines use different style guides that have their own rules of punctuation for these and other abbreviations.
 Generally, the above points should be followed in most cases in academic writing.
 Abbreviations are fairly standardized across all disciplines; however, always be sure to check your author guidelines and style guides for specific discipline for any exceptions to these rules.

 Have you faced any problems while using e.g. or i.e.?
 What tips did you follow?
 Share with us in the comments section!